 Yes, CÉIM is a PASS/PAL/SI scheme.

-- Availability to participate in the mandatory leader training, which will take place on 2-2.5 consecutive days between Tuesday, 4 and Friday, 7 September 2018 (before leaders are due to return to NUI Galway on 10 September)
+• Availability to participate in the mandatory leader training, which will take place on 2-2.25 consecutive days between Monday, 2 and Saturday, 7 September 2019 (before leaders are due to return to NUI Galway for the new academic year on 9 September).

 Student leaders spend on average 2 hours each week working on CÉIM: